What are Course Reserves?

 Course reserves items are supplemental class materials provided by the library as requested by faculty.
 There are two types:

 - Electronic course reserves = Course materials made available in an electronic format.
 Electronic course reserves are to be posted to a secure system as class reading.

-- For items that are already 'online' in the library catalog such as ebooks and evideos, instructors can simply provide students the link in Moodle.
+- For items that are already 'online' in the library catalog such as ebooks, evideos, and articles from ejournals, instructors can simply provide students the link in Moodle.